ryanfarr01/Footprint/README.md

 **Start Server**:
 1. From the commandline, navigate to the \"footprint_server\" folder
-2. Start the server with `python manage.py`
+2. Start the server with `python manage.py runserver`

 ## Chrome Extension